 The Committee meets at least twice a year.
-Minutes are sent to the Dean of Science and Health Professions, the Director of the Bioscience Research Facility, and the Provost/Vice President for Academic Affairs.
+Minutes are maintained by the Dean of Science and Health Professions and sent to the Director of the Bioscience Research Facility and Provost/Vice President for Academic Affairs.

 - Dr. Mark Paulissen